avikde/tiny-xpu/README.md

 ### Design enhancements for weight loading

-In In [TPU-like](https://arxiv.org/pdf/1704.04760) architectures, weight loading is done in a separate phase and needs the pipeline to fully drain.
+In [TPU-like](https://arxiv.org/pdf/1704.04760) architectures, weight loading is done in a separate phase and needs the pipeline to fully drain.
 This adds latency.
 Quoting the TPU v1 paper,

 > The weights are preloaded, and take effect with the advancing wave alongside the first data of a new block

 > About 35% of cycles are spent waiting for weights to load from memory into the matrix unit, which occurs during the 4 fully connected layers that run at an operational intensity of just 32

-The Apple Neural Engine is effectively double-buffered via SRAM banks.
+The time for a **(M, K) × (K, N)** product is **M + K + N** cycles (K cycles to fill the pipeline, M cycles of compute, N cycles to drain).
+With separate-phase weight loading, you must drain the pipeline and reload: gap between tiles is **M + 2K + N** cycles.

 #### 1. Pipelined tagged weight loading